ThomasBTR/estate-server/README.md

     mvn clean test
     ```

-### Break down into end to end tests -currently not implemented
+### Break down into end-to-end tests -currently not implemented

 End to end or integration tests are not on the scope of this project.